 Many financial experts suggest keeping your debt balance low for optimal financial health.
 And for those borrowers who have more debt than they can handle, experts advise paying off debt in its entirety.
 Debt freedom allows you to start from scratch and repair a damaged credit report.
 Paying off debt, even if not yet dire, will never be a decision you regret.

 Credit Card Debt Should Be the First To Go

 Credit cards are often the highest interest debt individuals have.
 In most cases, credit card accounts hold higher interest rates than personal loans, car loans, and home loans.
-There are some exceptions to this, such as online loans with no credit check, which can have similarly high-interest rates.
+There are some exceptions to this, such as no credit check loans online, which can have similarly high-interest rates.
 But, in all likelihood, your credit cards have the highest interest rate of all your debt.

 For this reason, it is a wise money move to pay off credit card debt quicker than your other debts because it will save you the most money on interest charges.
 Taking an aggressive approach to your credit card balances might require some short-term sacrifices, but the reward of freedom will be well worth it.

 There are two commonly recommended methods for aggressively paying off all your debts.
 Rather than relying on debt consolidation, these strategies prioritize which debt balances to pay off first by account size or interest rate.
 Deciding which method is suitable for you comes down to your priorities and personal preference.